SuleimanFarah/sunpy/Home:-Release-Checklist.md

 git add .
 git commit -m "Release vX.Y.Z"
 ```
+**STOP for the next sunpy release, we should remove the stable build from rtd.**

 - [ ] Push directly to the release branch on SunPy
 ```
 git push upstream X.Y